MZHeader/MZHeader.github.io/_posts/2024-01-08-javascript-redline-infostealer.md

 [-] hxxps[://]paste[.]ee/d/U57Ki/0

-For the first URL, it reads the bytes in between 2 flags present in the strings of an image file and executes them.
+For the first URL, it reads the bytes between 2 flags present in the strings of an image file and executes them.
+The 2nd URL is passed as an argument - which will make more sense later.

-We can extract this too by downloading the image, running a strings command, and extracting the code between the <<BASE64_START>> and <<BASE64_END>> flags.
+We can extract the contents of the first by downloading the image, running a strings command, and extracting the code between the <<BASE64_START>> and <<BASE64_END>> flags.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/87dd46b6-366f-44d2-8768-9c26fae6b070)